article

 As with the jobs, it’s important to prioritize – pay attention to customers’ pain severity.
 The latter depends on how important the job is for your customers.
 What’s more, pain should be concrete.
 Try to measure how long a customer can tolerate a particular negative situation and identify the breaking point.

-Understanding customer pains is vital to tailor the solution to relieve those pains and help omit negative outcomes and experiences.
+Understanding customer pain is vital to tailoring a solution to relieve those pains and help omit negative outcomes and experiences.

-Getting back to our example — Sally also has her pains during creating and managing content via Facebook.
+Getting back to our example — Sally also has pains creating and managing content via Facebook.
 She faces various problems, obstacles, and risks that complicate the performance of her marketing activities.

 Questions to define the pain priority: